icyleaf/backup-postgres-to-minio/readme.md

 - `MINIO_HOST` - Your Minio Host

 - `POSTGRES_HOST` - Hostname of the PostgreSQL database to backup, alternatively this container can be linked to the container with the name `postgres`.
-- `POSTGRES_DATABASE` - Name of the PostgreSQL database to backup. (optinal, backup all database to keep it empty)
+- `POSTGRES_DATABASE` - Name of the PostgreSQL database to backup. (optinal, backup all database to keep it empty, set `all` to call pg_dumpall into one single file)
 - `POSTGRES_USER` - PostgreSQL user, with priviledges to dump the database.

 ### Optional Enviroment Variables